History of Photography Timeline: From the Beginning to Now

 Source: pexels.com

-- Film Photography (1888): George Eastman changed everything with the Kodak camera, which used roll film.
+• Film Photography (1888): George Eastman revolutionized the industry with the introduction of the Kodak camera, which utilized roll film.
 This made photography accessible to everyone, not just professionals.

 Source: pexels.com